whyisusernamealwaystaken/rain-background/README.md

 | `rainBackground.color` | RGB color | `150, 190, 255` |
 | `rainBackground.windowsUsername` | Windows username (WSL) | Auto-detect |

+## Important

+**Before uninstalling this extension, you must disable it first** by running "Rain Background: Disable" from the Command Palette.
+This removes the injected code from VS Code.
+If you uninstall without disabling, the rain effect may persist or cause issues.

 ## Note

 After enabling, VS Code will show a "corrupted" warning.
 This is harmless — click the gear icon and select "Don't Show Again".